stefphd/HostPort-matlab/README.md

 # HostPort Class

-MATLAB binding of the HostPort class for communication from e to the microcontroller.
+MATLAB binding of the HostPort class for communication from and to the microcontroller.

 This is the (MATLAB) host-side implementation of the Host Port class.
 The class is internally implemented in C++ and interfaced to MATLAB using a mex file (generated from C/C++ code).
 The MATLAB class is thus just a wrapper around a C++ class.